arielherself/espresso/README.md

 Listen to an abridged version of the subscriber-only briefing.

-<strong>Peru’s</strong> president, Pedro Castillo, accepted the resignation of Anibal Torres, his prime minister and ally, as a stand-off with the country’s Congress continues.
+<strong>Peru’s</strong> president, Pedro Castillo, accepted the resignation of Aníbal Torres, his prime minister and ally, as a stand-off with the country’s Congress continues.
 (Mr Torres quit after failing to get a confidence vote off the ground.)
 Opposition parliamentarians have twice impeached Mr Castillo without removing him from power.
 The leftist leader must now appoint [his fifth prime minister](https://te.arielherself.xyz/the-americas/2022/09/29/peru-has-an-incompetent-president-and-a-discredited-congress) since taking office in July 2021.

 Elon Musk, the new Chief Twit at <strong>Twitter</strong>, announced a <strong>“general amnesty”</strong> for some suspended accounts, starting next week, and justified it with an online poll.
 He reinstated Donald Trump’s last weekend.
 Twitter also shut its office in <strong>Brussels</strong>, sparking fears among EU officials that the social-media platform will cease to follow their rules governing the [moderation of online speech](https://te.arielherself.xyz/business/2022/04/30/free-speech-idealism-will-clash-with-laws-and-reality).